 Special mention should be given to Lemoine Point Conservation area which has 11 km of trails, swimming, hiking, and cycling among others.
 The conservation area has a rich history which you can explore, especially during their special events like Maple Madness.

 Families with pets will are well taken care of in Kingston East.
 There are two animal hospitals, both with a Google rating of 4.7 and above, a Pet Value pet store and a grooming facility for dogs who need a trim.
 As mentioned earlier, there is a dog park to play in as well.

 The area is well equipped to take care of any pet emergency you may have.
 There are 3 animal hospitals inside the community lines with 2 more within minutes.
 They all average 4.4 and above on Google reviews.

-There are two pet food stores and even a groomer for you four-legged family members.
+There are two pet food stores and even a groomer for

 When it comes to entertainment, you will find Centre 70 Arena as well as the Royal Kingston Curling Club on Days Road and the Landings Golf Course on the west side of the community.

 Collins Bay Marine and the Collins Bay yacht club are just north of Lemoine’s Point.

 If you have a car or feel comfortable with public transit, the Cineplex Odeon theatre is within five minutes and you can access downtown via Front Street.